szarnyasg/graph-data-management/README.md

 # Pointers for GQL and SQL/PGQ

 This repository contains pointers to the upcoming GQL (Graph Query Language) standard and the SQL/PGQ extension of the SQL standard.
-Both allow querying property graphs with the ASCII art syntax popularized by [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)).
+Both allow querying property graphs using the visual graph syntax (a.k.a.
+ASCII art syntax) popularized by [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)).

 Legend: